umadb-io/website/docs/what-is-umadb.md

 UmaDB is a specialist open-source event store built for Dynamic Consistency Boundaries.

-UmaDB supports event-driven architectures where consistency rules can adapt dynamically to business needs, rather than being hardwired into the database.
+UmaDB supports event sourcing and event-driven architectures where consistency rules can adapt dynamically to business needs, rather than being hardwired into the database.

 UmaDB directly implements the [independent specification](https://dcb.events/specification/) for